Who needs the Boater Education Card?

 Yes.
 You are not required to have a state driver’s license in order to obtain a Boater Education Card.

 Complete the Course

-Step One: Register for the course, study the free online course material, and pass the Utah boating license final exam.
+Step One: Register for the course, study the free online course material, and pass the Utah Final Exam.
 (If you don’t pass on the first try, don’t worry.
-Keep taking the exam for free until you pass.)
+Keep taking the Final Exam for free until you pass.)